Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

 \onecolumngrid

 In this supplemental material, we provide the details of calculations used in the main text, and some additional DMRG data supporting our conclusions.
-We start by presenting the large-N mean-field theory of the pure HDW phase.
-After that, we support our Fermi surface results with an analysis of the Friedel oscillations.
+We start by presenting the large-N mean-field theory of the pure HDW.
+After that, we show that our critical HDW phases correspond to Tomonaga-Luttinger liquids and support our Fermi surface results with an analysis of the Friedel oscillations.
 Lastly, we explore the composite pair correlations.
+We also present several examples establishing the satisfactory convergence of our simulations.